NativeScript/firebase/packages/firebase-database/README.md

 	});
 ```

-### Realtime changes
+### Listen to real-time changes in a reference

-To setup an active listener to react to any changes to the node and it's children, call the on method with an event handler:
+To set up an active listener to react to any changes to the node and its children, call the `on` method passing it the `value` event as the first parameter and the event handler as the second paramater:

 ```ts
 import { firebase } from '@nativescript/firebase-core';